etherean-org/etherean-org.github.io/_posts/2020-10-04-ethereum-is-a-casino.md

 ---
 layout:   post
 title:    "Ethereum is a Casino"
-subtitle: "Ethereum is rapidly becoming a DeFi network, and DeFi feels quite similar to traditional finance in some key ways.
+subtitle: "Ethereum is rapidly becoming a DeFi network, and DeFi feels quite similar to traditional finance in important ways.
 What does this mean for the network, the community, and the future of Ethereum?"
 image:    /assets/carl-raw-fzJPPfBhZ38-unsplash.jpg
 author:   Lane Rettig
 date:     2020-10-04 15:58:00 -0400